JTKiew/NTUCool-Interview-/README.md

 - contain module related to enrollments
 - dto directory kept format for how the data sent over the network

-### Auth
-- contain functions related to authentication of admin 'cool'

 ### Database
 - contain the initData for Restful API
 - contain the schema(type) for User, Course and Enrollment

 ### Utility
 - contain helper functions to assist usage of Restful API

+### logger.middleware
+- used to validate BearerAuthToken

 ## Restful API
 ### User